ThomsGuillemot/wreckfest_toolbox/README.md

 [See the Wiki](https://github.com/ThomsGuillemot/wreckfest-toolbox/wiki)

 ## How to install
-Download the master branch as a .zip file.
+Download the release you want from the **[release page](https://github.com/ThomsGuillemot/wreckfest-toolbox/releases)**.
 Then into blender go into Edit -> Preferences -> Add-ons, then press Install... and select the archive.
-Don't forget to enable the add-on
+Don't forget to enable the add-on.

 ## Usefull links
 [Addon Roadmap](https://trello.com/b/ttLmiQLY)